swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 ### UnsafeRawPointer

-New `UnsafeRawPointer` and `UnsafeMutableRawPointer` types will represent a "raw", untyped view of memory.
-Normally, once the memory has been initialized, it will be accessed via a typed `UnsafeMutablePointer`.
-After initialization, the raw memory can still be accessed as a sequence of bytes, but the raw API provides no information about the initialized type.
-Because the raw pointer may alias with any type, the semantics of reading and writing through a raw pointer are similar to C `memcpy`.
+New raw pointer types, `UnsafeRawPointer` and `UnsafeMutableRawPointer`, will represent a "raw", untyped view of memory.
+Typed pointers, `UnsafePointer<T>` and `UnsafeMutablePointer<T>`, continue to represent a typed view of memory.
+Memory access through a raw pointer accesses raw memory, and memory access through a typed pointer accesses typed memory.
+Because a raw pointer may alias with any type, the semantics of reading and writing through a raw pointer are similar to C `memcpy`.
+Memory access through a typed pointer adheres to strict aliasing.

 ### Memory allocation and initialization